Read the latest eNEWS:

 View Event Website for More Information

-The fourth edition of NEXT GEN Marine HYDROGEN Workshop will run via Zoom on 25 April 2023 from 13.00 to 17.00 (UK).
-A high level industry group will look at the near term potential for Hydrogen, Methanol and Ammonia for maritime.
+NEXT GEN Marine HYDROGEN Workshop will run via Zoom on 24 May 2022 from 12.00 to 17.00 (UK).
+A superb group of presenters will share the latest knowledge from sea, air and land transport.

 Focus is on topics relevant to workboats, pilot boats, patrol boats, search & rescue, military, offshore, survey vessels, charter, superyachts, ports, harbours and marinas.